theaddonn/Skys-the-Limit/README.md

 # Sky's the limit

-A really, really simple Minecraft Bedrock mod to increase the maximum build limit in all dimensions to 2048 blocks.
+A really, really simple Minecraft Bedrock mod that increases the maximum build limit in all dimensions to 2048 blocks.

 ## Examples